top of page

 Testaments are morally binding, divine, and sacred agreements between God and his people.

-There are two major sections dividing the traditional Protestant Bible.
+Answer: Sixty-six books are in the traditional Protestant Bible.

 The Bible contains the Old Testament and the New Testament.